tddschn/url-regex-replace-chrome-extension/README.md

 - **Edit, Delete, or Reorder Pairs:** Select one or more pairs and choose the appropriate action.
 - **Export Presets:** Click the "Export Presets" button to download the presets as a JSON file.
 The filename will include the extension name and a timestamp.
 - **Import Presets:** Use the file input to upload a JSON file containing presets.
+- **Reset to Defaults:** Click the "Reset to Defaults" button to restore the default presets.

 ## Development